 Some will argue that butter is not Paleo and was not consumed by our ancestors of the Paleolithic.
 While there is truth to that, when consuming pure butter fat with the proteins and sugars removed by making clarified butter (ghee), we obtain a highly saturated fat that’s not much different from other sources of healthy animal saturated fat.
-An argument can also be made for the fact that butter has been consumed in large quantity by some populations way before coconut oil has.
+An argument can also be made for the fact that butter has been consumed in large quantity by some populations long before coconut oil was.
 Coconuts are only available in a few corners of the world and the oil that we consume today has to be extracted.
-In comparison to butter, coconut oil consumption it much more recent and we would in theory be better adapted to butter than coconut oil.
+In comparison to butter, coconut oil consumption is much more recent and we would in theory be better adapted to butter than coconut oil.
 You’ll even see in this article that our species seems to have adapted to be less efficient at producing and transforming certain nutrients that are in high concentration in foods like butter, bone marrow and brain.
-This basically means that we adapted to rely on those foods and lost the need to metabolize those nutrients like other mammals.
+This basically means that we adapted to rely on other foods and lost the need to metabolize those nutrients like other mammals do.

-We also have to keep in mind that milk is meant to be the first food that will help a newborn grow and be healthy unlike plants that contain toxins not to be eaten.
+We also have to keep in mind that milk is meant to be the first food that will help a newborn grow and be healthy, not plants that contain toxins not designed to be eaten.
 It’s no wonder then that the main fat in milk is highly nutritious and healthy.
 Butter even deserves special attention because it contains high amounts of some nutrients seldom found in other foods.
 Some of the healthiest cultures studied by Weston A. Price where consuming very high amounts of butter.